stuffedwombat/stuffedwombat.github.io/qa.md

 [back](thinking)

+*@SaludosTM asks:*
+### What do you think is a good way to start learning game development?
+Following tutorials, game jams, maybe creating mods of existing games??

+- Are okay with bashing your head against a strange problem that nobody asked you  to solve until either your head or the problem cracks?
+If yes, then you'll love learning game development by trial and error.

+- Are okay with looking at the work of others really closesly to carefully reconstruct how they achieved certain effects?
+If yes, then you'll love learning by imitation.

+- Are you okay with hunting for truth deep within your soul, trying to grasp at the vast and incomprehensible with feeble fingers?
+If yes, then you'll love learning by spiritual experience.

+- Are you okay with sitting in a room full of other people who want to learwhile listening to someone who tries to explain stuff to you?
+If yes, then... etc etc

+The core thing here is not *game development* the core thing here is *learning*.
+And that just works differently for all of us.
+I recommend to try a bunch of stuff and see what hooks you.

+(I am actively restraining myself right now so that I don't pontificate about the ways of learning that suit me and that, curiously, also happen to be the best ones, what a weird coincidence that the things that I like are also the best ones, the ones that are just less flawed and that I always recommend to people on the internet.
+What a coincidence, huh?)

+After you've found a way of learning that suits you I'd recommend you to check out some other ways of learning, just to get a different perspective on the stuff you think you know enough about.
+<br><br><br>

 *@diogostuart asks:*
 ### Who are you?
-Hello, my name is Josh.
-I'm better known on the internet as Stuffed Wombat.
+Hello, my name is Josh but I'm better known as Stuffed Wombat on the internet.
 I've made a whole bunch of free browsergames and a few commercial games.
 The most recent of those is Mosa Lina, a weird kind of technical overinterpretation of the immersive sim genre, which was a comparatively huge success and now I am in this kind of limbo state, where the work on Mosa Lina updates is not yet complete but I am also taking a break and so, to keep myself busy without resorting to actual work, I've asked on twitter for some questions about game development, so that I could answer them to best of my knowledge in a more free-form, semi-commersatial (probably somewhat parasocial) rambly kind of way.

 *@Sapazu99 asks:*